Shaun2h/pytorch-avitm/README.md

-# Hijacked PyTorch Implementation of Autoencoding Variational Inference for Topic Models
+# PyTorch Implementation of Autoencoding Variational Inference for Topic Models
 Much of the code is adapted from the sourced pytorch repo there.

 [Original Paper](https://arxiv.org/abs/1703.01488).